-If you’re looking to be your own boss, then franchising is a great place to start.
+If you’re looking to be your own boss, then franchise business opportunities a great place to start.
 Many people look for alternatives to jobs and employment, and alongside running a standalone business stands out to many.
 But aside from employment and buying or starting up a business, there’s actually a third option: franchising.

 For many people involved in employment working on behalf of someone else, franchising may not actually be an obvious choice.
 Franchising is a niche for many, but the term and operations surrounding franchising may actually go unnoticed by many.
 But if you’re reading this article, then great!
 You’ve found out about franchising – a chance to be your own boss, but not by yourself.
 Franchising offers the means to be your own boss and run your own business, with considerable flexibility by owning a business under an already established brand.